Take a Break: 5 Phone-Free Zones at Home

 A new year, a new opportunity to start and master habits that will add to your overall well-being.
 One small, kind-of weird habit you could work on this month to master for this year?
 Not using your smart phone in certain spots in the home.

-We've seen in recent years a backlash on smart phone usage in certain public areas — whip your cell phone out and start Facebooking during a friendly dinner and you'll probably get chastised.
-Talk loudly in the doctor's waiting room and you'll probably get a lot of eye rolls.
+We’ve seen in recent years a backlash on smart phone usage in certain public areas — whip your cell phone out and start Facebooking during a friendly dinner and you’ll probably get chastised.
+Even using grayscale on your phone can still tempt you into pulling it out at every moment.
+Talk loudly in the doctor’s waiting room and you’ll probably get a lot of eye rolls.
 But our adherence to decorum when it comes to using our smart phones should also apply to our private spaces — not just out of courtesy for the people you share your space with, but so you get more out of enjoying your home, too.
-Our vote for five places you shouldn't use your smart phone in your home this year:
+Our vote for five places you shouldn’t use your smart phone in your home this year: